 7 Signs of a Good Parenting For Teens

 Children often doubt themselves and often feel like they don’t belong.
 It helps to have someone who believes in them.
 Mentoring increases the child’s self-esteem.
-Healthy relationships, and the sense of safety, trust, belonging, and security they foster, form the foundation of child’s capacity to develop self-esteem in Orchard SGP.
+Healthy relationships, and the sense of safety, trust, belonging, and security they foster, form the foundation of child’s capacity to develop self-esteem in Novena SGP.
 Mentoring also increases self-confidence in the ability of the child to execute the task at hand.
 The child begins to see himself as more self-aware.

 A lot of learning happens outside the school and mentoring is a critical part of it.
 Mentoring provides access to a support system during critical stages of child development.
 Mentors give the youth a voice and choice.
 A mentor guides the child, gives them valuable information, and let them make their own choices.
 Mentoring helps youth develop life skills such as critical-thinking, problem-solving, and goal-setting.

 Many children lack the knowledge and skills to navigate the challenges of adult life.
 A mentor helps set future goals for the child.
 The child is being helped to identify and achieve career goals, and this provides clear understanding and enhancement of academic and career development plans.
 The child receives a greater knowledge of career success factors.
-Stronger sense of professional identity leads to better performance at school in Orchard .
+Stronger sense of professional identity leads to better performance at school in Novena .
 This makes the child more likely to complete high school, take better control of his or her career, and gain employment.